 And on the flip side, if the recipient gets emotional—defensive, angry, sad, hurt—that’s okay too.
 This is where being collaborative is important.
 It’s your role to help them process, to give them time and space, and to be present when they’re ready to talk about finding a solution.

+A culture based on feedback is a hallmark of highly effective teams.
 All of us want to do our best at work, and we can’t do that without support from our teammates.
-Treating feedback as a collaborative conversation will help you and your team share feedback more frequently and make positive changes more often. 🙌
+Treating feedback as a collaborative conversation will help you and your team share honest feedback more frequently and make positive changes more often. 🙌